Spasman/rcon_example/README.md

 player_connect (4):
 Triggers when a new player connects to the server.
 "IP": The IP address of the connecting player.
+"PlayerName": The player name of the connecting player.
 "PlayerID": The player ID of the connecting player.
 "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "IsAdmin": Returns whether the connecting player is an admin (1) or not (0).